On Privacy of Dynamical Systems: An Optimal Probabilistic Mapping Approach (Extended Preprint): Problem Formulation

-\begin{remark} The number of optimization variables $p(z^K|\tilde{y}^K)$ depends on the number of quantization levels $N_Y$ and the horizon $K$.
+\begin{remark} {The number of optimization variables $p(z^K|\tilde{y}^K)$ depends on the number of quantization levels $N_Y$ and the horizon $K$.
 Both stacked vectors $Y^K$ and $Z^K$ take values from the alphabet $\mathcal{Y}^K = \mathcal{Y} \times \ldots \times \mathcal{Y}$ ($K$ times) and because $\mathcal{Y}$ is the set of $N_Y$ quantization levels, $\mathcal{Y}^K$ has $(N_Y)^K$ elements.
 We aim at computing an optimal transition probability $p(z^K|\tilde{y}^K)$ from each element of the alphabet of $Y^K$ to every element of the alphabet of $Z^K$.
 Therefore, we have $(N_Y^{K})^2$ optimization variables to minimize $I[\hat{S}^K(\tilde{Y}^K);\hat{S}^K(Z^K)]$ and $I[\tilde{S}^K;Z^K]$.
 This is already a large-scale optimization problem for quantizers with moderate resolution and fairly small $K$.
 For instance, a 3-bit quantizer ($N_Y = 8$) and a horizon of $K=5$ requires more than a billion variables.
 A possible solution to this dimensionality problem is to impose some structure on $p(z^K|\tilde{y}^K)$ to reduce the number of variables.
 That is, we could set some of the transition probabilities to a constant known value a priori, and use the remaining ones to minimize the mutual information.
-In what follows, we propose a systematic way to achieve this using an additive random process.
-We impose structure to the probabilistic mapping $G(k,:)$ (see Figure \ref{Fig2}) so that the number of variables in $p(z^K|\tilde{y}^K)$ is reduced from $(N_Y)^{2K}$ to $(N_Y)^{K}$. \end{remark}
+In what follows, we propose a systematic way to achieve this using an independent additive random process $V(k)$.
+We impose this structure on the probabilistic mapping $G(k,\cdot)$ (see Figure \ref{Fig2}) so that the number of variables in $p(z^K|\tilde{y}^K)$ is reduced from $(N_Y)^{2K}$ to $(N_V)^{K}$, where $N_V$ denotes the cardinality of the alphabet of additive process $V(k)$ to be designed.
+Indeed, there is a trade-off between the privacy level that can be achieved (large $N_V$ implies more degrees of freedom to minimize mutual information) and the complexity of the optimization problem to be solved to obtain the privacy mechanism (as increasing the number variables increases the complexity of the problem).} \end{remark}

 The proposed probabilistic mapping $G(k,\cdot)$ consists of the following three objects: 1) a coding function $\alpha: \mathcal{Y} \rightarrow \{0,1,\ldots,N_Y-1\} =:\bar{\mathcal{Y}}$ that indexes each element of $\mathcal{Y}$; 2) a discrete random process $V(k)$, independent of $\tilde{Y}(k)$ for all $k \in \Nat$, with alphabet $\mathcal{V}:= \{0,1,\ldots,N_V-1\}$, $N_V \in \Nat$, and probability mass function $q_k(v)$, $v \in \mathcal{V}$ (the pmf of $V(k)$ is denoted as $q_k(v)$ rather than $p_k(v)$ because, in what follows, we use $q_k(v)$ as optimization variables and we want to clearly distinguish $q_k(v)$ from other probability mass functions); and 3) a decoding function $\beta: \{0,1,\ldots,N_Y-1\} \rightarrow \mathcal{Y}$.
 We characterize each of these objects before introducing the mapping $G(k,\cdot)$.
 The indexing (coding) function $\alpha: \mathcal{Y} \rightarrow \bar{\mathcal{Y}}$ is defined as